 - Endoscopy is done to visualize any abnormalities of the upper part of the digestive tract.
 During this procedure, samples from suspected areas are taken for biopsy.

-- Colonoscopy helps to look for ulcers, tissue inflammation, or any growth in the colon (large intestine) and rectum.
+- Colonoscopy helps to look for ulcers, tissue inflammation, or any abnormal growth in the colon (large intestine) and rectum.
 Biopsy samples are also collected during colonoscopy.

 - Barium swallow or upper GI series is an X-ray examination of the upper gastrointestinal tract with barium contrast to enhance visibility.